swei5/michigan_notes/EECS-485/19 Scaling II - Dynamic Pages.md

 ![[Pasted image 20231120224150.png|300]]

 For stateless containers, container software layer **simulates** hard disk drive.
-- Hard drive is a data structure in the container runtime
+- Hard drive is a **data structure** in the container runtime
 - Container writes to the HDD $\implies$ data structure modified
+- Refreshes on restart

 However, when we restart the container, changes are **LOST**.
 - This is a feature!
-Separation of storage and compute
+It is a **separation of storage and compute**

 ![[Pasted image 20231120224308.png|400]]